-The 2018 Certifying Examinations will be given in November 2018, December 2018, and January 2019.
+The 2019 Certifying Examinations will be given in November 2019, December 2019, January 2020, and February 2020.

-A. Applications will be accepted on-line at www.abog.org beginning February 1, 2018.
-The application fee must be paid on-line by credit card at the time of application.
+- A. Applications will be accepted online at www.abog.org beginning February 15, 2019.
+The application fee must be paid online by credit card at the time of application.
 No other form of payment will be accepted.
 All fees are quoted and payable in US dollars.
-The application fee for the Certifying Examination will not be refunded nor credited against a future examination.

-B. The completed Hospital Privileges Verification Form that automatically prints at the time of application must be faxed to the ABOG office on or before March 15, 2018.
-If the candidate is in an ACGME-accredited fellowship, this form may be completed by the fellowship director.

-C. Late fees will apply for applications received after March 16, 2018.
-A full list of deadlines and fees is shown below on page 6.

-D. April 30, 2018 is the last day for receipt of an application to take the 2018 Certifying Examination.
-Applications received after this date will not be accepted.

-E. All inquiries, applications and correspondence must be in English.

-F. Candidates will be notified by ABOG, no later than July 13, 2018, to submit properly formatted case lists electronically and to pay the examination fee.
-The case list must be submitted by August 1, 2018, to avoid a late fee.
-All case lists will be entered on-line, by the deadline.

-G. Case lists received between August 2, 2018, and August 15, 2018 will be assessed a late fee.
-No case lists will be accepted after August 15, 2018.
+The application fee for the Certifying Examination will not be refunded nor credited against a future examination. - B. The completed Hospital Privileges Verification Form that automatically prints at the time of application must be faxed or emailed to the ABOG office on or before March 30, 2019.
+If the candidate is in an ACGME-accredited fellowship, this form may be completed by the fellowship director. - C. Late fees will apply for applications received after March 30, 2019.
+A full list of deadlines and fees is shown below on page 6. - D. May 15, 2019, is the last day for receipt of an application to take the 2019 Certifying Examination.
+Applications received after this date will not be accepted. - E. All inquiries, applications, and correspondence must be in English. - F. Candidates will be notified by ABOG, no later than July 12, 2019, to submit properly formatted case lists electronically and to pay the examination fee.
+The case list must be submitted by August 1, 2019, to avoid a late fee.
+All case lists must be entered online using the ABOG case list program, by the deadline.
+The program will be available for case list entry on their person ABOG homepage at the start of the collection year. - G. Case lists received between August 2, 2019, and August 15, 2019, will be assessed a late fee.
+No case lists will be accepted after August 15, 2019.

-III.
-Fees and Deadlines
+FEES AND DEADLINES